ccieblogger/netraven/docs/development_logs/feature-cleanup-directory-structure/directory-cleanup-log.md

 - Simplified documentation structure
 - Made it easier for developers to find and maintain documentation

+## Backend Directory Consolidation

+### Issue
+The project had backend code in two separate locations:
+- `netraven/web/backend/` - Part of the main application package
+- `backend/` - A separate top-level directory

+This created confusion about where backend code should be placed and maintained.

+### Analysis
+The top-level `backend/` directory was:
+- Mostly empty (only contained a `main.py` file and an empty `api/` directory)
+- Not referenced elsewhere in the codebase
+- Contained imports that referenced non-existent modules (`backend.api.auth`)
+- Likely an abandoned or incomplete component

+The `netraven/web/backend/` directory followed the established package structure pattern and was integrated into the main application.

+### Changes Made
+1. Examined both directories to understand their purpose and usage
+2. Verified that the top-level `backend/` directory was not used in the application
+3. Ensured that all necessary code was already in the `netraven/web/` directory
+4. Removed the redundant and unused top-level `backend/` directory

+### Impact
+- Simplified directory structure
+- Removed potential confusion for developers
+- Ensured all backend code follows the established package structure

 ## Next Steps
 - Continue with other directory structure cleanup tasks
 - Ensure all tests pass with the simplified directory structure